-When an applicant for the program has fulfilled all requirements (i.e. sent in letters of recommendation, transcripts etc.) they will be contacted for an interview.
+When an applicant for the program has fulfilled all requirements for application (i.e. sent in letters of recommendation, transcripts etc. listed on the application checklist) they will be contacted for an interview.
 Interviews begin in the spring.
 The class selection should be completed by July 15.

 Basics of the online program:

 1. Students must work at an approved veterinary facility, an average minimum of 20 hours per week.
-The facility is expected to be licensed with the Board of Veterinary Medicine.
+The facility is expected to be registered with the Board of Veterinary Medicine.

 The student, the mentor and the faculty will complete a Memorandum of Agreement that outlines the goals of the program and expectations of each participant.
-Mentors will also complete a task and equipment list that documents the tasks that students should be able to eventually perform by graduation and the equipment available for use in their facility.
-This is the same list that veterinary technology programs in the U.S. adhere to for AVMA accreditation.
-It is expected that students will have to gain some experience at other facilities for requirements pertaining to other animal species and emergency work.
+Mentors will also complete a task and equipment list survey to indicate the tasks that students would have the opportunity to eventually perform there by graduation and the equipment available for use in their facility.
+These lists are derived from the same lists that veterinary technology programs in the U.S. adhere to for AVMA accreditation.
+It is expected that students will have to gain some experience at other facilities for requirements such as those pertaining to other animal species and emergency work.

-2. Students must have a veterinary mentor; this person must be a licensed veterinarian and will receive a certificate as an adjunct clinical professor after verification of credentials.
+2. Students must have a mentor at the practice where they work.
+The mentor must be a licensed veterinarian and will receive acknowledgement as an adjunct clinical professor after verification of credentials.
 The mentor will work with the student and NOVA faculty members on specific educational objectives, they will meet with the student on a regular basis and stay in touch with the college faculty by phone or email.
 The mentor has the option of appointing another veterinarian or licensed veterinary technician to assist the student and sign off on clinical tasks as required for each course.

 4. Two or three veterinary technology courses will be offered per semester for eight semesters, and classes must be taken in sequence.
 Students are also required to complete several general education requirements for the A.A.S. degree.
 General education courses can be taken at local community colleges and transferred to NOVA, or taken online through ELI.

-5. Students must attend the Loudoun Campus two to three times per semester for testing and/or study.
+5. On average, students must attend the Loudoun Campus two to three times per semester for testing and/or study.